butterluo/server/docs/architecture.md

 ### Ensemble Models

-An ensemble model represents a *pipeline* of one or more models and the connection of input and output tensors between those models.
-Ensemble models are intended to be used to encapsulate a procedure that involves multiple models, such as "data preprocessing -> inference -> data postprocessing".
+An ensemble model represents a *pipeline* of <u>one or more models and the connection of input and output tensors between those models.
+Ensemble models are intended to be used to encapsulate a procedure that involves multiple models, such as</u> "data preprocessing -> inference -> data postprocessing".
 Using ensemble models for this purpose can avoid the overhead of transferring intermediate tensors and minimize the number of requests that must be sent to Triton.